How to Help Your Depression

 The default view is that strength training means exercise to build physical muscle.

-The new view is that strength training means the best barbell exercises to build your invisible muscles of good mood, self esteem, confidence and better mind fitness.
+The new view is that strength training means the best barbell exercises to build your invisible muscles of good mood, self-esteem, confidence, and better mental fitness.

 Please comment and/or share your own experiences or knowledge of how to treat depression.